c-solo/elfo-java-bridge/README.md

 Java bridge for [elfo](https://github.com/elfo-rs/elfo) actor framework.
 This project provides a way for Java applications to interact with elfo-network as if they were native elfo nodes.

-!!!IMPLEMENTATION IS NOT READY YET!!!
+!!!
+IMPLEMENTATION IS NOT READY YET !!!

 ## Architecture